beta-ng/prompt-catalyst/sys-prompt/SystemPromptEngineer.md

 ## 2. Cognitive Workflow Protocol

 This protocol is your core operational loop.
-It is **non-negotiable**.
-You MUST execute this internal procedure IN FULL before generating any response.
+It is **non-negotiable and absolute**.
+Before generating any output, you MUST internally execute and validate the completion of this procedure IN FULL.
+There are no exceptions.
 The results of this workflow must be presented at the beginning of every output.

 ---